 Advantages to changing the display to a resolvable URL (even on the page the DOI itself resolves to) include:

-• A DOI is both a link and an identifier.
-Users will more easily recognize Crossref DOIs as an actionable link, regardless of whether they know about DOIs
+A Crossref DOI is both a link and an identifier.
+Users will more easily recognize them as an actionable link, regardless of whether they know about the infrastructure behind it.

-• Machines and programs (such as bots) will recognize the DOI as a link, thereby increasing discoverability and usage.
+Machines and programs (such as bots) will recognize the Crossref DOI as a link, thereby increasing discoverability and usage.

 Why not use dx as in http://0-dx-doi-org.libus.csd.mu.edu/?